sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 To receive webhooks both the receiving and sending side need to be configured.
 To configure the receiving side, [add an incoming webhook](#adding-an-incoming-webhook).
 Set up the sending side by [configuring webhooks on your code host](#configuring-webhooks-on-the-code-host)

-## Deprecation notice

-As of Sourcegraph 4.3.0 webhooks added via code host configuration are deprecated and support will be removed in release 4.6.0.

-This includes any webhooks pointed at URLs starting with the following:

-* `.api/github-webhooks`
-* `.api/gitlab-webhooks`
-* `.api/bitbucket-server-webhooks`
-* `.api/bitbucket-cloud-webhooks`

-In order to continue using webhooks you need to follow the steps below to [add an incoming webhook](#adding-an-incoming-webhook) and then update the webhook configured on your code host with the new webhook url which will look something like `https://sourcegraph-instance/.api/webhooks/{UUID}`

 ## Adding an incoming webhook

 Before adding an incoming webhook you should ensure that you have at least one [code host connection](../external_services/index.md) configured.